Good Heart Health Matters!

-Cardiovascular disease (CVD) - or heart disease - is the leading cause of death in the United States for both men and women.
-CVD can include many different heart-related issues, including heart attacks, coronary heart disease, congestive heart failure, and hypertension.
-Each one of these diseases increases your risk of suffering a major heart attack and/or dying prematurely.
+Cardiovascular disease—or heart disease—is the leading cause of death in the United States for both men and women.
+Cardiovascular disease can include many different heart-related issues, including heart attacks, strokes, coronary artery disease, congestive heart failure, and hypertension.
+Each one of these diseases increases your risk of suffering a disabling health event, such as a major heart attack or stroke, and/or dying prematurely.

 - High blood cholesterol levels